Computer Arts Society: Early activities

-In 1969, CAS organised Event One, an early digital art exhibition held at the Royal College of Art in London.
+In 1969, CAS organised Event One, an early digital art exhibition held at the Royal College of Art (RCA) in London.
+In 2019, Event Two was held at the RCA to celebrate the 50th anniversary.

 CAS had international input early on in its history.
 A Dutch Branch (CASH) was formed in 1970 in Amsterdam and CAS US, formed in 1971 was based in the Mathematics Department of Eastern Michigan University.
 An early issue was devoted to the American branch activities and included ‘A proposal and manifesto’ by Stan Vanderbeek, pioneer of light shows and computer animation.
 By 1970, the CAS membership list listed three hundred and seventy-seven members in seventeen countries, including fifteen libraries and institutional members.

 During the early years of its existence, the Society acquired a large number of works by pioneers in the field, including Manuel Barbadillo, Charles Csuri, Herbert W. Franke, Edward Ihnatowicz, Ken Knowlton, Manfred Mohr, Georg Nees, Frieder Nake, Lillian Schwartz and Alan Sutcliffe.
 The artworks, and the archives of the Society itself, were acquired by the Victoria and Albert Museum in 2007.
 Works by Sutcliffe are also held by the Kunsthalle Bremen, which included them in an exhibition entitled Ex machina: early computer graphics up to 1979.

 Current status

 The Computer Arts Society is now a Specialist Group of the British Computer Society.
-It holds its own meetings in London and supports the EVA Conferences in London too.
+It holds its own meetings in London and online, and supports the EVA Conferences in London too.
+It is now associated with the Computer Arts Archive, founded by Dr Sean Clark in 2020 as a not-for-profit community interest company (CIC).

 CAS collaborates with the Lumen Prize for digital art.
 It also supports the EVA Conferences held annually in central London at the BCS offices.